SmithsonianWorkshops/HydraResources/ipyrad.md

 For the analysis steps of ipyrad we will create job files and submit the jobs to the cluster.

+Job files are text file that give instructions to the cluster about your analysis.

+TODO: Add how to create this with the qsub generator?

 `ipyrad_step1.job`:

 ```